College Factual by our College Data Analytics Team

 Doctor's Degree Highest Degree Type

-You'll be surrounded by many like-minded peers at University of Oregon if you wish to pursue a bachelor's degree in linguistics and comparative literature.
-Located in the medium-sized city of Eugene, UO is a public university with a very large student population.
+You'll be surrounded by many like-minded peers at University of Oregon if you want to pursue a bachelor's degree in linguistics and comparative literature.
+Located in the midsize city of Eugene, UO is a public university with a fairly large student population.
 This isn't the only ranking where the school placed.
 It's also #1 in quality for bachelor's degrees in linguistics and comparative literature in Oregon.

-There were roughly 39 linguistics and comparative literature students who graduated with this degree at UO in the most recent data year.
+There were roughly 39 linguistics and comparative literature students who graduated with this degree at UO in the most recent year we have data available.

-Bachelor's students who receive their degree from the comparative literature program make around $20,700 for their early career.
+Bachelor's graduates who receive their degree from the comparative literature program make around $20,700 in their early career salary.

 More information about a bachelor’s in linguistics and comparative literature from University of Oregon